Christian Solidarity Party: Referendums

-Lisbon Treaty
+2008/2009: Lisbon Treaty

 The Christian Solidarity Party campaigned against both Lisbon Treaty referendums.
 The party also made submissions to the Oireachtas committee on Ireland's future in Europe after the rejection of the Lisbon Treaty by the first vote.
 Some members participated in the Cóir campaign and in other anti-Lisbon treaty campaigns.

-Children's Rights Referendum
+2012: Children

-The Christian Solidarity Party campaigned, along with a number of other conservative groupings and individuals, for a No vote in the November 2012 Children's Rights Referendum.
+The Christian Solidarity Party campaigned, along with a number of other conservative groupings and individuals, for a No vote in the November 2012 children's rights referendum.

 The party claimed that the constitutional amendment would give too much power and responsibility to the State with regard to children, with Richard Greene stating that "[t]he real agenda is to dismantle parents' authority to protect their children, especially teenagers, and to increase State control...it could see the law deciding, for example, how far parents may monitor text messages or internet use to protect their children from bullying".

-Marriage Equality Referendum 2015
+2015: Marriage equality

-Christian Solidarity/Comhar Críostaí was registered as "approved body" to monitor postal voting and vote counting, with Cathal 'Ashbourne' Loftus designated as its officer, for the 2015 Same-sex marriage referendum.
+Christian Solidarity/Comhar Críostaí was registered as "approved body" to monitor postal voting and vote counting, with Cathal 'Ashbourne' Loftus designated as its officer, for the 2015 same-sex marriage referendum.

-Abortion Referendum 2018
+2018: Abortion

 The party and its members campaigned to retain the 8th amendment in the 2018 abortion referendum.

+2024: Family and Care

+The party issued a press release stating that it opposed both amendments to the constitution proposed in the 2024 Irish constitutional referendums.